-- (1) The base cost of the shares has been reduced to nil under paragraph 20(3)(a) because - the expenditure of R100 000 was allowed under section 11(a); and - no amount was included in Individual A's income under section 9C(5).

-Individual A will accordingly realise a capital gain on disposal of the shares of R80 000 (proceeds of R80 000 less base cost of nil).

-(2) For the 2012 and subsequent years of assessment it is no longer possible for an individual or a trust to write down the value of closing stock of a "financial instrument".
-A "financial instrument" includes a share.
+- (1) The base cost of the shares has been reduced to RNil under paragraph 20(3)(a) because the expenditure of R100 000 was allowed as a deduction under section 11(a) and no amount was included in Individual A's income under section 9C(5).
+Individual A will therefore realise a capital gain on disposal of the shares of R80 000 (proceeds of R80 000 less base cost of RNil). - (2) For the 2012 and subsequent years of assessment it is no longer possible for an individual or a trust to write down the value of closing stock of a "financial instrument" under section 22(1)(a).
+A "financial instrument" includes a share.81